 Covers the implementation of information systems within healthcare organizations, as well as documentation and reporting.
 Includes development of an implementation plan, systems customization, configuration and testing, user training, key issues confronting organization and management of healthcare systems, best practices, and adherence to healthcare standards and regulations.
-Prerequisite: Acceptance into program or permission of instructor and HCTM 420.
+Prerequisite: Acceptance into program or permission of instructor.

 After completing this class, students should be able to:

 - Outline the main elements and phases of systems implementation

 - Present the specific characteristics and issues associated with systems implementation in healthcare settings